P-p-H-d/mlib/README.md

 The tracking of ownership is atomic and the destruction of the object is thread safe.

-The object oplist is expected to have the following operators (CLEAR and DEL), otherwise default operators are used.
-If there is no given oplist, the default operators are also used.
+The object oplist is expected to have at least the following operators (CLEAR and DEL), otherwise default operators are used.
+If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
 The created methods will use the operators to init, set and clear the contained object.
+It supports also INIT\_MOVE if available.

 There are designed to work with buffers with policy BUFFER\_PUSH\_INIT\_POP\_MOVE to send a shared pointer across multiple threads.